EAhmedFetouh/SRP/README.md

 **Definition:**
 > A class should have only one reason to change.

-In other words, a class should have **one responsibility** — it should focus on a single functionality in the system.
+A class should have **one responsibility** — it should focus on a single functionality in the system.

 ---

 ## ⚠ The Problem This Example Highlights

 In the provided code:

 - The `UserManager` class handles multiple responsibilities:
   - Manages users (create, update, delete)
-  - Handles database connection
+  - Handles email service initialization
-  - Handles email sending
+  - Handles sending emails
   - Handles logging

+👉 This breaks SRP because:
+- Changes in **email logic** or **email service setup** would require changes in `UserManager`.
+- Changes in **logging logic** would require changes in `UserManager`.
+- Changes in **user management** would also affect the same class.

-👉 This breaks SRP because changes in database logic, email logic, or logging will require changes in `UserManager`, increasing the chance of bugs and making maintenance harder.
+👉 This increases the chance of bugs and makes the code harder to maintain, test, and extend.

 ---

 ## ✅ The Goal

-- **Separate responsibilities into dedicated classes.**
+- **Separate responsibilities into dedicated classes**:
-- Each class should have a single responsibility (e.g., managing users, handling database connections, sending emails).
+  - `UserManager` → Manages user operations only
+  - `EmailService` → Handles email logic and initialization
+  - `Logger` → Handles logging

+This ensures that each class has one reason to change.

 ---